timdodd/graphql-devday/graphql_client.md

 ## Quick Tour
 We are going to be building a client for the server that we just built in **section 2**.
 This project uses Angular 6 and has `bootstrap` and `ng-bootstrap` installed.
 You will be primarily working with the services in the project.
 Everything else should be completed for you already unless you are working on more advanced questions.
+If you find yourself stuck and check out the [graphql-angular-answer](graphql-angular-answer) directory for a complete version of the client.

 ## Exercise #1 - My First Angular GraphQL Query